-The formal technology commercialization process begins when you submit a confidential disclosure form.
+The formal technology commercialization process begins when you submit a confidential Invention Disclosure Form.

 In your disclosure, you provide information that helps our office do an initial assessment of the commercial potential of your innovation and determine if patent or other intellectual property protection may help mitigate the risk of moving your innovation to market.

 The information you submit includes a description of your invention, funding sources to date, prior publications, contact information and commercial contacts.

 After we receive a disclosure form with the signatures of All co-inventors, the submission launches our formal technology transfer process.

 This process may take from 1 week to 3 months.